My Al Capone Museum | home

 Many people ask "What Capone book should be the one I get to better understand Al Capone?"
 To me there are ONLY three Capone bios that are a must have, and three additional others that should compliment the collection!
 The major points being his rise and his downfall.

 Excellent book on Capone by John Kobler.
 First indepth research into Al and the gangster players of that era.
+No internet back then, so lots of leg work!
 (1971)

 The Bootleggers by Kenneth Allsop.
 (1961)

 Amazing details into the Chicago beer wars and it's various gangs.